invisiblelab-dev/certwatch/README.md

 ## Checking Certificates

 To check the certificates of each domain, the package is making a GET request to the domains url and returning the certificate information.
-After that, depending on your configuration and **days** (environment variable in `certwatch.yaml`) established, the package is able to send a notification via email and/or slack to notify that the certificate is expired or will expire in $\leq$ **days**.
+After that, depending on your configuration and **threshold** (environment variable in `certwatch.yaml`) established, the package is able to send a notification via email and/or slack to notify that the certificate is expired or will expire in $\leq$ **threshold** (days).

 Because the certificates are retrieved via GET request and the certificates should not change very often, a cache file is implemented.
 The package will make a new GET request certificate retrieval only if there is a new domain on the `certwatch.yaml` file or if any of the certificates were last retrieved via GET request $\geq$ **refresh** days ago.